freshposh-code/freshposh-code/README.md

 #### I am software engineer

 Hi, I'm Farouk!
-I'm a self-taught software engineer with a passion for different technologies and full-stack web development.
+I'm a self-taught software developer with a passion for different technologies and full-stack web development.
 I specialize in creating and designing user interfaces (UI) and user experiences (UX), with a focus on adding functionality to websites.
 <br/>
 <br/>
 I work as a freelancer, please contact me if you are interested. atomisefarouk919@gmail.com